amanbthakkar/fullstack_web3/remix/FundMe/explainer.md

 What if someone sent money directly to our contract?
 Will the `fund()` function get triggered?
 No!

-So what happens is, whenever someone sends a transaction without any calldata, the `receive` function is invoked. _With_ data, it assumes that one of the defined function is to be called.
+So what happens is -- whenever someone sends a transaction without any "calldata", the `receive` function is invoked. _With_ data, it assumes that one of the defined functions is to be called.
 And _without_ data, you can send 0 or more wei to the contract (using calldata in Remix) and that will call the `receive` function.

 Now the `fallback` function is similar to the above, except it can even work when data is sent along.